telerik/kendo-react/knowledge-base/grid-cell-whitespace-textoverflow.md

 # Using CSS

+Setting className property to the Grid and using that class name as a selector to target only that instance.

 {% meta height:500 %}
 {% embed_file grid/grid-whitespace-textoverflow/CSS/main.jsx preview %}
-{% embed_file grid/grid-whitespace-textoverflow/shared/products.json %}
+{% embed_file shared/products.json %}
 {% endmeta %}

 # Using cell

+Setting custom cell for a column and adding the styles directly to the TD element

 {% meta height:500 %}
 {% embed_file grid/grid-whitespace-textoverflow/cell/main.jsx preview %}
-{% embed_file grid/grid-whitespace-textoverflow/shared/products.json %}
+{% embed_file shared/products.json %}
 {% endmeta %}

 # Using cellRender

+Using the Grid's cellRender for adding the custom styles to all cells

 {% meta height:500 %}
 {% embed_file grid/grid-whitespace-textoverflow/cellRender/main.jsx preview %}
-{% embed_file grid/grid-whitespace-textoverflow/shared/products.json %}
+{% embed_file shared/products.json %}
 {% endmeta %}